How to Read a 10-K: The Only 5 Sections That Matter

 - Go to the Earnings Feed 10-K hub and pull up the latest 10-K for that company.

-- Read Item 1 Business until you can explain the model to someone else in a few sentences.
+- Read Item 1 Business until you can explain the model to someone else.

-- Read the MD&A overview and note the main drivers of the year: what went right and what went wrong.
+- Read the MD&A overview and note the main drivers of the year.

-- Scan Risk Factors for anything surprising, specific, or newly added.
+- Scan Risk Factors for anything surprising or newly added.

-- Check the cash flow statement and ask: are they turning accounting profits into cash?
+- Check the cash flow statement.
+Are they turning accounting profits into cash?

-- Write down three things you learned that you did not know from headlines or investor presentations.
+- Write down three things you learned that you did not know from headlines.

-Good starter names tend to be clear, consumer-facing businesses with understandable models (think big retailers, consumer brands, or subscription services).
+Good starter names tend to be clear, consumer-facing businesses with understandable models.

 The 10-K is where the real story of a public company lives.
-It’s dense, but it’s also the one document where management, lawyers, auditors, and regulators all meet.
+Dense, but the one document where management, lawyers, auditors, and regulators all meet.
 That makes it uniquely valuable.

 To recap:

-- You don’t need to read every line.
-Focus on Risk Factors, MD&A, the financials, the Business section, and related party disclosures.
+- Focus on Risk Factors, MD&A, the financials, the Business section, and related party disclosures.

-- Always compare the current 10-K to prior years.
-Changes in language and emphasis often tell you more than the raw numbers.
+- Compare the current 10-K to prior years.
+Changes in language often tell you more than raw numbers.

 - Use the cash flow statement and footnotes to test whether earnings are high quality.

-If you want to build the habit of actually reading 10-Ks when they file, it helps to have them pushed to you rather than hunting them down.
+If you want to build the habit of actually reading 10-Ks when they file:

 - Create a free watchlist on Earnings Feed and get 10-Ks for your names the moment they hit EDGAR.